hai-vr/lightbox-viewer/index.md

 </video>

 # Create your own lightbox scene

+Lightbox Viewer is shipped with some default lightboxes that you can test your content with.

+These lightboxes is contained in a scene called `Lightbox.unity`.

 To create your own lightbox, you need to understand how Lightbox Viewer operates.